 mortality or production.

 Docking facilitates shearing and crutching.
-It makes it easier to observe the ewe's udder and detect potential birthing problems.
+It makes it easier to observe the ewe's vulva and udder and detect potential birthing and milking problems.

 Some markets (lamb buyers) discriminate against tailed lambs, since having

 a tail lowers the dressing percent (yield) of the lamb and removal of the tail during processing requires extra labor.
 On the other hand, ethnic buyers of

 lambs often prefer undocked lambs.
 For the Muslim Festival of

 Sacrifice, unblemished lambs are often preferred for harvest.